Here are three methods for fetching a video file’s dimensions in Python:

 Method 2: Using FFMpeg(ffprobe)

-The FFMpeg is an open-source library to edit audio and video files.
+FFmpeg is an open-source library for editing audio and video files.
 We can use the “subprocess” module to execute the ffprobe commands to get the dimensions.

-We will create a custom function that will accept a video file, check the necessary validation of the file, construct the FFprobe command, run the FFprobe command, and Parse JSON output.
+We will create a custom function that accepts a video file, performs necessary file validation, constructs the FFprobe command, runs the FFprobe command, and parses the JSON output.

 Decision Tree Diagram

-The above decision tree describes the conditional flow of checking a video file’s existence, executing the FFprobe command, and getting the output in pictorial representation.
+The above decision tree illustrates the conditional flow of checking a video file’s existence, executing the FFprobe command, and obtaining the output in a pictorial representation.

-Before you go for the code, you must install the FFMpeg library.
-I am using Mac but if you are using Linux or Windows, figure out how to install it using quick search.
+Before proceeding with the code, you must first install the FFmpeg library.
+I am using Mac, but if you are using Linux or Windows, figure out how to install it using a quick search.

 brew install ffmpeg